 What is an ADIZ

-It is different from territorial airspace.
-The American Journal of International Law cites that a state's territorial waters, and hence its sovereign territorial airspace, ends 12 nautical miles from its coastline.
-An ADIZ can cover a much larger space and sometimes even overlap the ADIZs of neighbouring states.
+An ADIZ is different from territorial airspace which, according to international law, corresponds to a state’s territorial waters that ends 12 nautical miles from its coastline.
+An ADIZ can extend far beyond territorial airspace, and sometimes overlaps the ADIZs of neighbouring states.

 Because of its larger size, an ADIZ gives a state or territory some time to scramble its jets to intercept intruding aircraft.

-The United States declared the world's first ADIZ during the early Cold War era in 1950 to protect against surprise attacks by Soviet Union bombers.
+The US declared the world’s first ADIZ during the early Cold War era in 1950 to protect against surprise attacks by Soviet Union bombers.
 Other places with ADIZs include China, Japan, South Korea and Taiwan.

 If ADIZ boundaries are respected, the zone will help to reduce the risk of accidental collisions and the need to send warplanes to inspect intrusions.

-In 1960, for example, the Soviet Union did not have an ADIZ and the resulting confusion led to a US spy plane being shot down over international waters.
+In 1960, for example, the Soviet Union did not have an ADIZ and the resulting confusion led to an American spy plane being shot down over international waters.